coryshain/cdr/docs/source/formula.rst

 This formula will fit separate coefficients `and` IRF shapes for this predictor for each subject.

-An important complication in fitting mixed models with DTSR is that the relevant grouping factor is determined by the current `regression target`, not the properties of the independent variable observations in the series history.
+An important complication in fitting mixed models with CDR is that the relevant grouping factor is determined by the current `regression target`, not the properties of the independent variable observations in the series history.
 This means that random effects are only guaranteed to be meaningful when fit using grouping factors that are constant for the entire series (e.g. the ID of the human subject completing the experiment).
 Random effects fit for grouping factors that vary during the experiment should therefore be avoided unless they are intercept terms only, which are not affected by the temporal convolution.